giovaniortolani/lexical-analyzer-cminus/README.md

   ```
   $ ./gcc- <sourcecode.c->
   ```
-  The lexical analysis will be on `relatorio.txt`.
+  The lexical analysis will be on `relatorio/relatorio.txt`.

 ## Authors